 Morley was cautious in her relationship with the politicians and diplomats of the countries she visited.
-Sometimes, she was also critical of the role the OCIAA intended to fulfil.
-She disagreed with Rockefeller's point of view, who was confident that introducing art as a weapon was the best way to do politics.
+Sometimes, she was also critical of the role the OCIAA intended to fulfill.
+Morley disagreed with Rockefeller's point of view, who was confident that introducing art as a weapon was the best way to do politics.
 However, she believed it was a long-term process that entailed building a relationship between countries.
-Morley's lifelong commitment to Latin American art developed during her two-month trip on behalf of the OCIAA and the North American art (Morley, 1941 e).
+Morley's lifelong commitment to Latin American art developed during her two-month trip on behalf of the OCIAA and North American art (Morley, 1941e).

 During her trip, she discovered a great interest in an exhibition on American painting, so she informed the Art Committee.
 She was in charge of choosing the venues where the exhibition would take place and the best settings to advertise it.
 In her opinion, they had to avoid imposing an American point of view without clearly knowing each country's conditions.
-She did not trust what she called "wholesale exhibitions," that is to say, unique ones designed without taking into account the divergences of the areas as well as the cultural and demographic characteristics.
+She did not trust what she called "wholesale exhibitions," that is to say, unique ones designed without considering the divergences of the areas and the cultural and demographic characteristics.
 Nevertheless, this opinion was not considered when the Committee planned the exhibition.

-The showing was divided into three exhibitions, and each one of them had a representative that could be with her and give explanatory interviews and conferences in different places.
-The Western exhibition travelled to the Palace of Fine Arts in Mexico City, the National Museum of Fine Arts in Santiago, the National School of Fine Arts in Lima, and Universidad Central del Ecuador in Quito.
+The showing was divided into three exhibitions, each with a representative that could be with her and give explanatory interviews and conferences in different places.
+The Western exhibition traveled to the Palace of Fine Arts in Mexico City, the National Museum of Fine Arts in Santiago, the National School of Fine Arts in Lima, and Universidad Central del Ecuador in Quito.
 The Eastern exhibition was held at the National Museum of Fine Arts of Buenos Aires, the Gallery of the Solís Theatre in Montevideo, and the National Museum of Fine Arts of Rio de Janeiro.
 Finally, the Northern exhibition was hosted at the National Library of Bogotá, the National Museum of Fine Arts of Caracas, and the Salón de Pasos Perdidos of Havana's National Capitol building.
 The Northern and Eastern exhibitions started traveling overseas in July of 1941.
 In contrast, the Western exhibition began a month before June, and the three exhibitions ended in December.
-The aim is to host the exhibition in three circuits simultaneously, with a one-year limit.
+The aim is to simultaneously host the exhibition in three circuits, with a one-year limit.